munificent/craftinginterpreters/book/functions.md

 </aside>

 The function itself is a name followed by the parenthesized parameter list and the body.
-The body is always a braced block, using the same grammar rule as we do for a block statement.
+The body is always a braced block, using the same grammar rule that block statements use.
 The parameter list uses this rule:

 ```lox
 parameters  = IDENTIFIER ( "," IDENTIFIER )* ;
 ```

-It's similar to the earlier `arguments` rule, except this time each parameter is a single identifier, not an expression.
+It's like the earlier `arguments` rule, except that a parameter is a single identifier, not an expression.

 That's a lot of new syntax for the parser to chew through, but the resulting syntax tree node isn't too bad: